 We've taken the liberty to answer everything you may need to know about visiting Kruger National Park

 There are several ways of getting to the Kruger National Park, each of which has a slightly different cost implication and convenience to take into consideration.
 Daily flights operate between Johannesburg Airport and many of the private lodges in and surrounding the Kruger.
 This is the easiest and most convenient way to travel to the Kruger.
-The flights take about 90 minutes and delivers you straight to the corresponding airstrip of the lodge you are travelling to.
-Luggage is however limit is 20kg on these flights.
+The flights take about 90 minutes and deliver you straight to the corresponding airstrip of the lodge you are travelling to.
+Luggage is, however, limited to 20kg in soft-sided bags on these flights.

 Alternatively, you can touch down in Kruger Mpumalanga Airport, Hoedspruit or Skukuza Airport, and road transfer or "lodge hop" in a small light aircraft to your lodge of choice.
 Commercial flights from Johannesburg take one hour, Durban an hour and a half, and Cape Town’s just over two hours away.

 For those with more time, self-driving to the Kruger Park is a very feasible and enjoyable option.
 The Kruger is about 6 hours drive from Johannesburg.
 The road is tarred and well maintained with clean service stations along the way.
 In fact, the Maputo Corridor means you will be travelling on dual carriageway for most of the way.
 Fuel is never a problem in South Africa, and you won't get lost with google maps or Waze.
 Roads are surprisingly well signposted & traffic density is generally low.

 Based on your lodge of choice, time and cost, our Travel Experts will gladly advise you on the best way to get to Kruger National Park or the surrounding reserves.